opengauss-mirror/docs/content/en/docs/Developerguide/upgrade-parameters.md

 ## IsInplaceUpgrade<a name="en-us_topic_0283136680_en-us_topic_0237124753_en-us_topic_0059778487_s1df9119d74fe45da9452d4cb4802f84c"></a>

 **Parameter description**: Specifies whether an upgrade is ongoing.
-The value of this parameter cannot be changed.
+This parameter cannot be modified by users.
+Only the sysadmin user can access this parameter.

 This parameter is a SUSET parameter.
 Set it based on instructions provided in  [Table 1](resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).